KTVK: Early years

-Channel 3 lost money in its early years, competing against three local stations that had long-respected radio sisters on which to draw revenue.
+Channel 3 lost money in its early years.
+Unlike its three competitors, it did not have a long-established radio sister on which to draw revenue.
 According to a 1990 interview, in the early 1960s, Walter Cronkite sought to buy a stake in the Arizona Television Company.
 He would have become KTVK's main anchor, with a salary of $25,000 a year.
 However, Arizona Television Company could not afford to meet Cronkite's salary demands.